The six sessions are designed to help you negotiate the early years with confidence and build strong family relationships for the future.

 - Session 1 – Expectations and realities of parenting

 - Session 2 – Children’s needs

 - Session 3 – Play and listening

 - Session 6 – The wider family

-Have a look at sample pages from the Time out for Parents: The Early Years facilitator manual and parent handbook below:
+Have a look at sample pages from the Time Out for Parents: The Early Years parent handbook and facilitator manual below: